Jabernathy88/rpg-sandbox/FitD_Designs/Blades_of_Mist_JULY_2022.md

  > On a **4-5**, however, this second investigator might get a hint about checking the desk.
 And on a **6**, the GM might throw in a sticky note with the computer password, as well.

-**Author's note:** When I run games like this, I usually make this roll in the open.
+**Design notes:** _When I run games like this, I usually make this roll in the open.
 In the past, I've called it a "passive knowledge check," but the name isn't important.
 Sometimes it feels easier to ask a player to roll, and sometimes I do it myself.
 Sometimes I declare a small modifier out loud, but usually I just 'guestimate' the degree of success silently in the moment._

-Due to the nature of a mystery-style adventures, however, I do respect the use of secret rolls.
+_Due to the nature of a mystery-style adventures, however, I do respect the use of secret rolls.
 I have used them myself from time to time.
 I usually don't care for bluffing with dice — that is, making a secret roll mainly to increase tension — but I think it's fine as long as you keep things moving swiftly and smoothly.
-One of my design goals for including a Controlled variant, here, is to accomodate the occasional bluff for groups who enjoy that style.
+One of my design goals for including a Controlled variant, here, is to accomodate the occasional bluff for groups who enjoy that style._

 ### Pushing for Extra Clues